shiquda/treex/README.md

 ## ♥️ Contribution

 The project is in its early stages of development.
-Any form of assistance is welcome, including raising issues, creating PRs, or giving it a STAR⭐!
+All contributions are welcome, including raising issues, submitting pull requests, or giving the project a ⭐ star on GitHub!